Skip to content

 2. In-Person Tutorials:

 To speak with one of our tutors in person, please make an appointment at https://utah.mywconline.net/ and choose a tutor with the words "In-person" next to their name.
 Then, upload your paper to the intake form and arrive to your appointment in MLIB 1180B with your own electronic or printed draft in hand.
-Your tutor will access your writing from the intake form and view it on their laptop or tablet.
-Or, you can bring two copies of your paper to the appointment.
+Your tutor will access your writing from the intake form and view it on their laptop.

 3. Asynchronous Tutoring:

-One of our graduate tutors has joined other graduate tutors in the eTutoring consortium to provide written feedback to writers across the Western United States.
+One of our graduate tutors has joined other graduate tutors in the eTutoring consortium to provide written feedback to writers across the United States.
 To get feedback from a graduate tutor in this consortium, click on the following link: https://writingcenter.utah.edu/graduate-services/e-tutoring.php.
-After you log in with your uID and password, you will be able to submit your draft, flag it as a graduate-level paper, and receive feedback within about 48 hours.
+After you log in with your uID and password, you will be able to submit your draft to the eWriting Lab, flag it as a graduate-level paper, and receive feedback within about 48 hours.
 Your tutor will read your draft, write a letter containing your draft's strengths and weaknesses, and provide limited embedded comments and questions.

 Grammarly: